mrkkrp/zip/README.md

 * [License](#license)

 This is a feature-rich, memory-efficient, and type-safe library to manipulate Zip archives.
-The library is the most complete and efficient implementation of the .ZIP specification in Haskell (at least from the open-sourced ones).
-In particular, it's created with large multimedia data in mind and provides all features users might expect, comparable in terms of feature-set with libraries like `libzip` in C.
+The library was created with large multimedia data in mind and provides all features users might expect, comparable in terms of feature-set with libraries like `libzip` in C.

-## Why this library is written
+## Why this library was written

 There are a few libraries to work with Zip archives, yet every one of them provides only a subset of useful functionality or otherwise is flawed in